Muhammad Mohsin

 Haji Muhammad Mohsin (c.
-1732 – 29 November 1812) was a prominent Bengali Muslim philanthropist.
-His most notable contribution was to establish the Hooghly Mohsin College and the Hooghly Imambara.
-He also played a significant role during the Great Bengal famine of 1770 by helping thousands of the victims.
+1732 – 29 November 1812) was a prominent Bengali Muslim philanthropist and Educator.
+His most notable contribution was establishing the Hooghly Mohsin College and the Hooghly Imambara.
+He also played a significant role during the Great Bengal famine of 1770 by helping thousands of victims.

 Early life

 Mohsin was born into a Bengali Shia Muslim family to Haji Faizullah and Zainab Khanam in Bengal in 1143 AH (1731–1732 AD).
 He was home-schooled and gained knowledge in the study of the Quran, Hadith and the Fiqh.
 Later, he went on a voyage to other countries of Asia, including the regions in current-day Iran, Iraq, Turkey and the Arab peninsula.
 He also made the pilgrimage to Mecca, and visited Medina, Kufa, Karbala and other holy places.
 After performing the Hajj, he was given the title Haji.

 Philanthropy

 Following his return, Mohsin took over the management of the estate of his half-sister, Munnujan.
 She was the widow of Mirza Salahuddin, the Naib-faujdar or deputy military governor of Hooghly working for the Nawab of Bengal.
 She inherited a fortune from her mother Zainab, whose first husband Aga Motahar had much land and properties in Hooghly, Jessore, Murshidabad and Nadia.

 After Munnujan's death in 1803, Mohsin inherited all of her fortune.
 He bequeathed this fortune for charity and created a Waqf or trust in 1806, with his entire wealth of 156,000 taka.
 One-third of his fortune was to be donated for education and religious programmes, four-ninths for pensions to the elderly and disabled, and the remaining two-ninths for the expenses of the two trustees.